Linuxfabrik/lfops/roles/python/README.md

 # Ansible Role linuxfabrik.lfops.python

-This role installs Python on the system, optionally with additional modules.
+This role installs Python 2 or Python 3 on the system, optionally with additional modules.

-Tested on
+Runs on

 * RHEL 8 (and compatible)
+* Ubuntu 16

 ## Tags